What I’m on about

 Sex and its disruptive potential is not only feared by dictators in distant countries though.
 Even our oh-so-openminded and liberal western society is doing its best to try and force sex into rules, morals, and pre-conceived ideas to stay safe from the scary unknown, the unpredictable nature of urges, and the forgotten connection of mind, body, soul, and spirit.

 Sex is allowed to take on very few, limiting forms.
 Whilst people nowadays live all varieties of sexual relationships, the vast majority still insists on seeing sex as one of two things: either as sex in a loving, exclusive relationship, or as purely physical satisfaction without depth, respect, or love.
 In an attempt to keep everything neat and easy to comprehend, they stubbornly ignore the many nuances in between.
 An open relationship that works, a loving affair full of warmth and mutual appreciation – unthinkable!
 Don’t get me wrong, please: Any kind of relationship is fine with me, as long as it’s consensual and honest.
-I have a deep respect for committed couples that manage to keep up love, respect, and open communication in their relationship.
+I have a deep respect for committed couples who manage to keep up love, respect, and open communication in their relationship.
 What I have a problem with is people who are judging everyone else by their own standards.
 There’s a difference between choosing a way of life for oneself, and proclaiming it as the universally only way of having a sexual and meaningful relationship.
 I suspect the motif behind this is fear, fear of the unknown, the part that’s potentially overwhelming.
 In order to keep control, it’s safer to be narrowminded and judgmental.

 But sex is uncontrollable.
 Lou Andreas-Salomé, the highly accomplished free-thinker and one of the first women to study psychoanalysis with Freud himself, once said that to try and control a strong sexual attraction between two people made about as much sense as trying to stem the tides of the ocean.
 Personally, I think that a purely physical attraction can be overcome by willpower (been there, done that); it’s the aforementioned mix of body, mind, soul, and spirit that is next to impossible to resist.
 It’s a conspiracy that can turn sexual attraction into a force powerful enough to overthrow everything that might stand in the way of fulfilment.
 It is the force of the wild.